Skip to content

 Create a partial backup

-• providing a list of table names in a file
+• List table names in a file

 Do not use --tables and --databases together